harijoel/react-hanzi-speller-2/README.md

 - **Show answer** displays the text to be spelled on all characters at once.
 It is ideal for those who want to try the app but don’t know Chinese or those who want to cheat!
 - **Traditional** displays the presented word in traditional Chinese characters when it is checked, and simplified Chinese characters when it is unchecked.
 - **Tolerance** is the consecutive number of correct input keys after the wrong-spelling or absence of one key required to resume the spelling at that point.
 - **Hide Characters**, as the name indicates, hides the characters for an extra challenge, and provides the translation of the word.
-Characters reveal themselves when their spelling is complete.
+Characters reveal themselves when their spelling is complete or when their answer is revealed through an <kbd>Enter</kbd> press.
 - **Flip animation** allows the flip animation effect to be turned on or off when playing with ‘Hide Characters’ on.
 This effect triggers when a character is revealed.
 - **Mode** changes the type of spelling required for characters.
 There are 3 modes:
   - **noTones** requires the user to type the pinyin pronunciation using only letters from the English alphabet.
 The pinyin vowel of ‘ü’ is input as ‘v’.
 For example, the spelling for 女人 "nǚrén" should be input as "nvren".